ASPEN GROVES | MINDFUL RUNNING | GOURMET MEALS | LUXURY SPA RESORT | AROMATHERAPY MASSAGE

 Day 1 Thursday | Arrive in Mountain Village

 Once everyone has arrived at The Peaks Resort + Spa, we’ll convene at 2 p.m. for our official Retreat Opening Meet + Greet.
 After introductions, we’ll review the weekend’s itinerary.
 Then we’ll take the gondola to the valley floor for our first Mindful Running Form Clinic followed by a relaxed shake-out run on serene trail on mostly flat ground.
-After some free time to freshen up, we’ll meet for dinner.
+After some free time to freshen up, we’ll meet for dinner in Mountain Village.

 Day 2 Friday | Practicing Mindfulness on Alpine Trails